-The Timetabling Office of any students with access requirements so they can be allocated with the most suitable venue.
-Timetabling will liaise with Academic Departments and the Disability Service if there are difficulties in accommodating requests.
+- Academic Registry of any students with access requirements so they can be allocated with the most suitable venue.
+It will liaise with academic departments and the Disability Service if there are difficulties in accommodating requests.

-The Disability Service of any students with access requirements regarding both centrally timetabled and department timetabled teaching spaces.
-They should also be notified of any students who need new or additional recommendations for access requirements. these should be made via a Disability Access Plan (DAP).
+- The Disability Service of any students with access requirements regarding both centrally timetabled and department timetabled teaching spaces.
+It should also be notified of any students who have new or additional recommendations for access requirements, made as part of a Disability Access Plan (DAP).

-The Disability Service will inform and advise Academic Departments and Timetabling Co-ordinators of any:
+The Disability Service will inform and advise academic departments and Academic Registry's Timetabling Co-ordinators of any:

 - Reasonable adjustments for students who cannot access teaching locations.

 - Individual access requirements for pre-entry students prior to their arrival at the University.